codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From the sidebar select **Promotion Flows**, and then click **Add Promotion Flow**.
+1. Enter the settings for the Promotion Flow:
+    * **Name**: The name for the flow.
+For this quick start, we'll use `multi-env-sequential-promotion`.
+    * **Description**: (Optional) More information about the purpose of the Promotion Flow.
+    * **Flow Timeout**: The maximum duration permitted for the Promotion Flow to complete execution after being triggered, before it is automatically terminated.
+If not specified, the default timeout is set to 1 day (24 hours).
+For the quick start, we'll set it to `5 minutes`.
+    * **Version**: (Optional) The version of the Promotion Flow.
+This is manually defined and manually updated, and is useful to indicate changes in the same flow.
+For the quick start, we'll set it to `1.0`.

+{% include
+image.html
+lightbox="true"
+file="/images/quick-start/promotions/quick-start-seq-promo-settings.png"
+url="/images/quick-start/promotions/quick-start-seq-promo-settings.png"
+alt="Promotions quick start: Define Promotion Flow settings" caption="Promotions quick start: Define Promotion Flow settings" max-width="60%"
+%}

+{:start="4"}
+1. Click **>** to close the panel.
 1. Select the **Trigger Environment** as the starting point for the promotion.
 For the quick start, select `dev`.